j3-signalroom/supercharge_streamlit-apache_flink/README.md

 Curious to learn more about Astral's `uv`?
 Check these out:
 - Documentation: Learn about [uv](https://docs.astral.sh/uv/).
 - Video: [uv IS the Future of Python Packing!](https://www.youtube.com/watch?v=8UuW8o4bHbw).

+## 3.0 Local Integration: How This App Harnesses Apache Flink
+This [`app.py`](src/supercharge_streamlit/app.py) Python script streamlines Apache Flink integration by leveraging PyFlink directly in the app.py script.
+Running the Flink job using the same Python process as the Streamlit app offers an intuitive setup for local testing and debugging.
+It's an ideal solution for quickly iterating on data processing logic without additional infrastructure.

+However, a more advanced setup is recommended for production environments where scalability is critical.
+Running Flink jobs in a separate process and enabling communication through Kafka or a REST API provides greater scalability, albeit at the cost of added complexity.

+The simplicity of this app’s current approach makes it perfect for prototyping and development while offering a foundation to explore more sophisticated integration methods as your requirements grow.

 ## 4.0 Resources